 The Berlin Center for Digital Transformation

-- Net of networks: How should systems, networks and interfaces look like that permit a meaningful analysis of data from various sources and areas?
+1. Networks of networks: How should systems, networks and interfaces look like in order to allow a meaningful analysis of data from different sources in different areas?

-- Quality and security: How can one ensure the quality of the connections, the data and information transferred and the authenticity of the participants, within the required reaction time (at times down to the millisecond) given the billions of networked data sources for mobile as well as wired networks?
+2. Quality and security: How can you ensure the quality of connections, data and information transmitted and the authenticity of subscribers to billions of networked data sources within the required response time, sometimes down to milliseconds, for mobile and wired networks?

-- Sovereignty: How can a network of the future guarantee that the data supplied by either man or machine is only used for the purpose authorized by the supplier of the data (identification)?
+3. Sovereignty: How can a network of the future guarantee that data provided by people or machines will only be used for the purposes authorized by the provider (identification)?

-- Modelling: How can complex data and worlds be effectively modelled, simulated and analyzed with sufficient accuracy?
+5. Modeling: How can complex data and worlds be modelled, simulated and analyzed effectively and with sufficient accuracy?

-- Recording of data: How can the immense amount of data generated be reduced to essential information close to the source of data?
-What do the required hardware solutions and methods of compression and preprocessing look like?
-How reliable and long-term stable is the hardware?
+6. Data collection: How can the immense amount of generated data be reduced to essential information close to the sources?
+What are the hardware solutions, compression and pre-processing methods required?
+How reliable and long-term stable is the hardware working?

 The Berlin Center for Digital Transformation is funded by the Governing Mayor of Berlin, Senate Chancellery – Research and Technology as well as from the European Fund for Regional Development (ERDF).